nlenno1/moviewiki-ms3/README.md

 **Admin** - As an administrator, I want to be able to:
 - Do everything a Contributer can
-- Delete any Movie Profile
+- Edit and Delete any Movie Profile
 - Delete any Review
 - Add, Modify and Delete any Genre Catagory